 There are a couple of extra moves you can use too, and these include Dragon Ascent and aerial Dragon Lunge.
 Each of these attacks should only be used a little bit, though, and the ones listed above should take priority.
 The only move you should specifically avoid on a Raid Boss is down air.
 Once again, don’t go off-stage, because human opponents will easily take advantage of Corrin’s rather unreliable recovery.

 Thanks so much for reading!
 If you have any questions, you’re welcome to join our Discord server and ask away.
 Corrin is still a bit lacking in representation, so we’d appreciate it if more trainers submitted this character into competitive tournaments!
 If you want to learn how to enter one, you can do so via our Powersaves guide or mobile backup guide.
-If you like what you read today, we also appreciate donations to help keep the site up and running.
+If you like what you read today, we also appreciate donations to help keep the site up and running, plus we’ve also got a Patreon you can check out anytime!
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.